 Hormonal contraceptives can be risky business

 It was around this point in my research, during a hormone-induced rage that I made the aforementioned vasectomy demand.
 The answer was, initially at least, unsatisfactory.
 And I also definitely raged way too early.
 You’re probably already aware of the increased risk of clots and stroke associated with some pills.
 And you probably know about the higher risk of breast cancer, particularly among teenagers.
-But were you aware that the combined pill, one that includes estrogen and progesterone, was categorized as a Grade A carcinogen?
+But were you aware that the combined pill, one that includes oestrogen and progesterone, was categorized as a Grade A carcinogen?
 Yup, it’s in the same category as tobacco.
 And that’s from the International Agency for Research on Cancer.
 Mind blown, right?

-And we’ve not even had time to discuss the bleeding, cramps, and general discomfort experienced by so many users, regardless of their choice of birth control.
+And we’ve not even had time to discuss the bleeding, cramps and general discomfort experienced by so many users, regardless of their choice of birth control.
 But that doesn’t mean all forms will make you feel horrendous.
 So what can you do to minimize the risks and side effects but still make use of this amazing invention?

 What Can You Do?

-Copper coils are non-hormonal and work as a permanent kind of barrier contraception.
-But even that can come with cramps, bleeding, and irregular periods.
+Copper coils are non-hormonal, and work as a permanent kind of barrier contraception.
+But even that can come with cramps, bleeding and irregular periods.
 As an extra bonus, though, it probably won’t affect your brain.
 So what it basically boils down to is this: What works best for you, personally.
 Please remember though, that for the most part, it’s incredibly safe and effective.

 Of course, if you’re one of those lucky women whose periods are fairly regular and reliable, then chances are, you don’t need to worry about hormonal birth control.
 There are tons of natural ways of predicting and, crucially, using your cycle to control your fertility.